FSipiano/newbieDictionary/README.md

 ### Cryptography -
 The art of hiding secrets and researching for secure communications, to protect them from third parties.

+### Dapp -
+A Dapp, or decentralized application, is an application built on a decentralized blockchain network using smart contracts and Web 3.0 javascript libraries.
+Examples for Dapps include web3 wallets, cryptocurrency savings accounts, and NFT marketplaces.

 ### DDD -

 Domain Driven Design.